top of page

 what's on

-This Spring, we're offering two pilot projects for both home educating and local families.
+this spring, we're offering two pilot projects for both home educating and local families.

 educate to liberate: build + dream

-2nd and 4th Tuesday of the month (starting 10 march)
+2nd and 4th tuesday of the month (starting 10 march)

 1pm - 3pm (drop off)